 Most tenancies are for a period of between six to twelve months and we will contact you 2 months before the end of the tenancy (or you are free to contact us first) to see whether you wish to renew your tenancy.
 We will then liaise between yourself and landlord to agree on the terms plus organise the documentation.

-The renewal fee as listed below is the cost of preparing a new tenancy agreement and negotiating with your landlord for a further fixed term tenancy.
 Extending your tenancy gives an assurance of staying in the property for a further fixed period, at the rent agreed and avoids the uncertainty of a landlord serving notice at any given time.

 When you move into a property we will advise you if its ‘fully managed’ or ‘let only’ – the majority of our properties are fully managed.
 With a let only property the landlord manages their own tenancy and you will have been given the information required to contact the landlord directly via phone or email.
 With ‘fully managed’ properties any faults with appliances or problems within the property will need to be reported to us and we will deal with the problem as quickly and efficiently as possible.
 Failure to report an ongoing problem may turn the onus onto you and you may then be liable for some of the damage, for example a water leak.
 In the case of an emergency, no notice for access needs to be provided by the landlord or agent and either they or an appointed contractor can attend.
 Routine maintenance such as replacement bulbs, fuses, smoke alarm batteries and dealing with blocked sinks and keeping bathroom sealant clean are the tenants responsibility.